 Secure Your Front Door

 At Systems Engineering, we recommend our clients, particularly those in the Microsoft cloud, employ multi-factor authentication as a critical step to securing access to your cloud data.
 MFA utilizes multiple verification methods, such as credentials combined with a one-time code delivered via text, to validate the identity of the person trying to gain access to your network.
 This low-cost, effective security solution is one every business can use to prevent 99.9% of account compromise attacks and reduce their risk.

 MULTI-FACTOR AUTHENTICATION GUIDE

 Learn how MFA works to successfully protect your organization’s employees, clients, and data.
 Read the MFA Guide.

 Don't let another day pass without taking the necessary security steps to secure your front door.
-If you would like to discuss how MFA can better protect your business from the bad guys, contact us at firstname.lastname@example.org or 888.624.6737.
-Client, please reach out to your Account Manager.
+If you would like to discuss how MFA can better protect your business and the role it plays in a greater cloud security strategy, contact us at email@example.com or 888.624.6737.
+Clients, please reach out to your Account Manager.

 Mark Benton is the Director of Product Management at Systems Engineering.
 He has over 30 years of experience in Information Technology and is responsible for overseeing the onboarding of new products and services for Systems Engineering and its customers.